I DECIDED early on that charity work will be central to the CogitoPR project.

 I could (and would) serve soup, build huts and bandage cuts.
 But I’m crap at those things.

-So instead I’ll offer up my strong suit – I’ll write words.
+So instead I offer up my strong suit – writing.

-Whenever I see a social media contact climbing a mountain, traversing terrain or shaving off their barnet, I offer to help take their fundraising efforts to the next level.
+Whenever I see a social media mate climbing a mountain, traversing terrain or shaving off their barnet, I offer to take their fundraising efforts to the next level.

-With a photo or two and some brief details, I can explain why – even in these cash-strapped times – it would be good to help top up their totaliser with a couple of quid.
+With a photo and some brief details, I can explain why – even in these cash-strapped times – it’d be good to help top up their totaliser with a couple of quid.

 Of course, it is always going to be down to them how much water they want their horses to drink.
-But the offer will always be there.
+But the offer is always there.